-Determination of the Fair Value of Convertible Notes, Series A-1 Convertible Preferred Stock and Series A-2 Convertible Preferred Stock
+Determination of the Fair Value of Convertible Notes

 We have elected the fair value option for the accounting for our convertible notes issued in 2018.
 Fair value adjustments to the convertible notes are included in our other income and (expenses).
 The fair value of the initial closing of our convertible notes in May 2018 was determined to be equal to the proceeds of \$12.5 million on issuance.
 The fair value of the convertible notes on conversion and of the milestone-based closing in October 2018 was determined to be equal to the value of our Series A-1 convertible preferred stock and Series A-2 convertible preferred stock into which the convertible notes were converted, which was determined to be \$3.39 per share of Series A-1 convertible preferred stock and Series A-2 convertible preferred stock, using an OPM framework and utilized the back-solve method for inferring and allocating the equity value predicated on the concurrent sale of Series A convertible preferred stock.
 This method was selected as we concluded that the sale of the Series A convertible preferred stock was an arm's-length transaction.
 Application of the OPM back-solve method involves making assumptions for the expected time to liquidity, volatility and risk-free rate and then solving for the value of equity such that value for the most recent financing equals the amount paid.
 The OPM allocation of total equity value was determined with reference to a recent financing transaction and we assumed a 71% volatility rate, a 1.3-year estimated term and a probability weighted average discount for lack of marketability of 35%.
+All outstanding convertible notes converted to convertible preferred stock in October 2018.
+There were no convertible notes outstanding as of December 31, 2019 and 2018.